nsridatta/MLPython/README.md

 4. Octave code till Week 2 assignments
 5. Image Classifier using Keras
 6. Image Identification and detection for Eigen faces using Keras and Colab
+7. Chatbot for Sequence to Sequence Communication using tensorflow and Colab